CSIPlab/DISCO/README.md

 We also investigated two possible approaches for discovery of acceleration: (1) Add **momentum** terms in the unrolled network, which are equivalent to adding the skip connections in the network.
 (2) Add a **preconditioning** operator in the forward/adjoint steps.

 ## **Shift Varying Systems**
+In this section, we explore efficient modeling approaches for shift-varying systems.
+We focus on imaging applications such as shift-varying blur and atmospheric turbulence.
+These systems are typically large and computationally expensive to represent directly.
+Our objective is to discover novel and efficient factorizations starting from minimal assumptions.

 ## **Citation**
 ```